-To relieve the burden on Hong Kong's landfill, the group proactively reduces the generation of waste and manages waste in an environmentally friendly manner.
+To relieve the burden on Hong Kong's landfill, the group proactively diverts waste away from landfill by reducing the generation of waste and manages waste in an environmentally friendly manner.
 In order to minimize the waste generation at source and promote sustainability practices, the group has participated in various recycling programmes such as Waste Electrical and Electronic Equipment Recycling Programme.
 Recycling bins are also put in office to collect recyclables including waste paper, aluminium and plastic, before they are taken to recycling centers.
 At construction project site, the group particularly cares for construction waste management to minimize the adverse impacts to the environment.